promanenko/gigaspaces-sbp-jekyll/sqlserver-delta-server.markdown

 #### Step 9:
-Now, let’s create a stored procedure that will capture as soon as next person changes are executed:
+Create a stored procedure that will capture as soon as next person changes are executed:

 {%highlight bash%}
 -- ================================================